beatwad/kaggle_tips/README.md

 # Description

-This repository contains templates, tips and information that can be used in Kaggle competitions and real life.
+This repository contains templates, tips and other information that can be used in Kaggle competitions, study of ML/Data Science/DL and real life projects.
-These can be used for:
+Templates can be used for:
 - data obtaining
 - EDA
 - feature engineering
-- creating loss functions and metrics
+- creating of loss functions and metrics
-- train
+- training
-- validation
+- validation and testing
 - inference

 Also in `Models` directory there are descriptions for many modern models, including neural nets